- Application: Municipal drinking water

 - Versatile in terms of train layout within the plant.

 Figure 5 demonstrates the sizing comparison between a typical ZW1500 rack and the newly designed RMS train

-With help from KCUD, this testing has provided SUEZ the opportunity to get valuable feedback on a full-scale installation before delivering the RMS product line to commercial projects in 2016.
+With help from KCUD, this testing has provided Veolia the opportunity to get valuable feedback on a full-scale installation before delivering the RMS product line to commercial projects in 2016.